 Pursuant to various public and special acts, the State has authorized a variety of types of debt.
-These types fall generally into the following categories: direct general obligation debt, which is payable from the State's General Fund; special tax obligation debt, which is payable from specified taxes and other funds that are maintained outside the State's General Fund; and special obligation and revenue debt, which is payable from specified revenues or other funds that are maintained outside the State's General Fund, including credit revenue bonds secured by a pledge of withholding tax receipts.
+These types fall generally into the following categories: direct general obligation debt, which is payable from the State's General Fund; special tax obligation debt, which is payable from specified taxes and other funds that are maintained outside the State's General Fund; and special obligation and revenue debt, which is payable from specified revenues or other funds that are maintained outside the State's General Fund; and special outside the State's General Fund, including credit revenue bonds secured by a pledge of withholding tax receipts.
 In addition, the State provides annual appropriation support for, or is contingently liable on, the debt of certain State quasi-public agencies and political subdivisions.
+Whenever any general statute or public or special act, authorizes special tax obligation bonds or general obligation bonds of the State to be used for any purpose, such general statute or public or special act shall be deemed to have authorized such bonds to be issued as either special tax obligation bonds or general obligation bonds; provided in no event shall the total of the principal amount of special tax obligation bonds and general obligation bonds issued pursuant to the authority of any general statute or public or special act exceed the amount authorized thereunder.
+For purposes of presentation of authorized amounts included in the various tables and discussion herein, they are being included in the category in which they were originally authorized.
 See OTHER FUNDS, DEBT AND LIABILITIES for information concerning debt and contingent liabilities on debt other than direct general obligation debt.